kayoMichael/AI-JPG-Store/README.md

 ## Deploy
 The application is deployed via Github actions.

-After cloning the web, create a new Repo from the cloned code.
+After cloning the Repo, create a new Repo from the cloned code.

-Add the following Secrets and variables to the Repo
+Add/Change the following Secrets and variables to the Repo

 ## Secrets
 1. GCP_SA_KEY - Google Cloud Platform Service Account key in JSON format